happner/happner/docs/modules.md

 }
 ```

-The mesh is now sharing the contents of the `node_modules/hello/app/` as static resources.
+The mesh is now sharing the contents of the `node_modules/hello/app/` as static resources and defaults to index.html.

-You browse to [http://localhost:8000/hello/app/index.html](http://localhost:8000/hello/app/index.html) and 'Hello World' pops up in the alert dialog.
+You browse to [http://localhost:8000/hello/app](http://localhost:8000/hello/app) and 'Hello World' pops up in the alert dialog.

 ### Default Configs